Why Do Bull Terriers and Some Other Dogs Ghost Walk?

 A while back, in 2004, the Bull Terrier Neurological Disorder Resources, conducted a survey to try to shed some light on the behavior.
 The poll in which bull terrier owners participated in, revealed that 86 percent of the dogs were considered normal while 14 percent were showing neurological issues and out of the dogs that were considered normal 73 percent would trance while 27 percent would not.
 This seems to suggest that the majority of dogs who engaged in the trancing behaviors were normal, happy dogs.

-Alice Moon-Fanelli, a Certified Applied Animal Behaviorist with Tufts University School of Veterinary Medicine, has showed a keen interest in the behavior and has conducted some research on it by collecting data from many bull terrier owners.
+Alice Moon-Fanelli, a Certified Applied Animal Behaviorist with Tufts University School of Veterinary Medicine, has shown a keen interest in the behavior and has conducted some research on it by collecting data from many bull terrier owners.
 While she has noted that a great amount of bull terriers trance, she didn't find a connection with the behavior of tail chasing, which is quite common in this breed.
-She therefore reassures dog owners claiming that trancing should not be considered a precursor to tail chasing behavior.
+She reassures dog owners claiming that trancing should not be considered a precursor to tail-chasing behavior.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.